inversify/InversifyJS/wiki/oo_design.md

 > Depend upon Abstractions.
 Do not depend upon concretions.

-Dependency injection is no more passing the dependencies of a class via its constructor or a setter:
+Dependency injection is no more than passing the dependencies of a class via its constructor or a setter:

 ```ts
 @injectable()